ddkirkpat/fizzbuzzfun/README.md

 ## To Use Locally

-Make sure that you have RubyGems Bundler installed.
+1. Make sure that you have RubyGems Bundler installed.

-`$ gem install --user-install bundler
+`$ gem install --user-install bundler`

 *Note: That you may have to make sure that you add the local gem path to you .bashrc file.*

-Clone the git repository--
+2. Clone the git repository--

 `$ git clone https://github.com/ddkirkpat/fizzbuzzfun.git`

-Edit fizzbuzzfun.rb, commenting out lines 7-9, save.
+3. Edit fizzbuzzfun.rb, commenting out lines 7-9, save.

-Then run the following commands--
+4. Then run the following commands--

 ```
 $ cd fizzbuzzfun
 $ bundle exec ruby fizzbuzzfun.rb
 ```

-In your browser, enter the following URL...
+5. In your browser, enter the following URL...

 `http://localhost:4567/12315`

 ...to begin play.
 Enjoy!

+## Using CLI version

+To play with the CLI version, run the following command--

+`$ bundle exec ruby lib/fizzbuzzcli.rb 12315`

+Change the appended number at the end of the command to play with other value inputs.